dewitters/MysticMine/README.md

 ==============================

-All source code and content of Mystic Mine (http://www.mysticmine.com) is now released under the MIT license (see LICENSE.txt or more info).
+All source code and content of Mystic Mine (http://www.mysticmine.com) is now released under the MIT license (see LICENSE.txt for more info).
 This includes:
 - All source code (mainly written in python)
 - All graphics (Blender 3D and Gimp files included)